jank324/lynx/README.md

 outgoing_beam = segment.track(incoming_beam)
 ```

-You can choose to track either a beam defined by its parameters (fast) or by its particles (precise). _Cheetah_ defines two different beam classes for this purpose and beams may be created by
+You can choose to track either a beam defined by its parameters (fast) or by its particles (precise). _Lynx_ defines two different beam classes for this purpose and beams may be created by

 ```python
 beam1 = ParameterBeam.from_parameters()